 What is DRM?

 DRM, or digital rights management, is a feature that requires non-administrator workspace members that download a document to enter their CapLinked credentials before viewing a document.
+Please note that all file types will be converted to PDF upon download if DRM is applied.
 If your account does not have DRM activated but you would like it to, please speak with your CapLinked Account representative.

 How to I manage DRM?